 I found that these 2 reasons cause cold/hot spots in microwaved food.
 Namely,

 The standing waves formed due to the to and fro motion of the microwaves.
-These waves have nodes which are at the center of both highest and lowest energy points and anti-nodes which are at the highest and lowest energy points.
+These waves have nodes that are at the center of both the highest and lowest energy points and anti-nodes which are at the highest and lowest energy points.

-When it comes to the main point, the areas of nodes causes less heat which results in the cold spots whereas the areas of anti-nodes heat the food which results in hot spots.
+When it comes to the main point, the areas of nodes cause less heat which results in the cold spots whereas the areas of anti-nodes heat the food which results in hot spots.

 Some other Researches: